syncfusion-content/xamarin-docs/Xamarin/DataGrid/Columns.md

 ## Adding columns efficiently

-SfDataGrid allows you to add more number of columns to SfDataGrid.Columns collection efficiently.
-Adding or removing more no of columns to collection, updates the UI for each time which negatively impact the performance.
+Adding/removing columns to/from `SfDataGrid.Columns` collection updates the UI (for each add/remove) which negatively impacts the performance.

-You can improve the performance while adding, removing columns by suspending all the UI updates using Suspend and resume the updates after adding columns using Resume methods.
-You have to refresh the UI using RefreshColumns method.
+You can improve the performance while adding/removing columns by suspending all the UI updates using `SfDataGrid.Columns.Suspend` and resume the updates after adding columns using `SfDataGrid.Columns.Resume` methods.
+You can then finally refresh the UI using `SfDataGrid.RefreshColumns` method.

 {% tabs %}
 {% highlight c# %}